 - Once the catheter is in place, dye is injected into it.
 X-ray images are taken to see how the dye moves through the aorta.
 The dye helps detect any blockages in blood flow.

 After the x-rays or treatments are finished, the catheter is removed.
 Pressure is applied to the puncture site for 20 to 45 minutes to stop the bleeding.
 After that time, the area is checked and a tight bandage is applied.
 The leg is most often kept straight for another 6 hours after the procedure.

 How to Prepare for the Test

-You will not eat or drink anything for 6 to 8 hours before the test.
+You may be asked not to eat or drink anything for 6 to 8 hours before the test.

 You will wear a hospital gown and sign a consent form for the procedure.
 Remove jewelry from the area being studied.